 Rick Alloway, M.A.

-General Manager, 90.3 KRNU and KRNU2
+General Manager, 90.3 KRNU & KRNU2

-Rick Alloway teaches a range of courses specializing in audio production, sports media and vocal performance for electronic media.
+Rick Alloway teaches courses in audio production, media writing and content creation, podcasting and vocal performance for electronic media.
+In addition, he is the general manager for the university's audio properties, KRNU2 webstream.and the

-A full-time faculty member since 1986, Alloway began his teaching career at UNL as an adjunct professor in broadcasting courses in the late 1970s.
-He taught the college's sports broadcasting course for 30 years and was a member of the steering committee that developed the college’s new major in Sports Media and Communication.
-In addition, he is the general manager for the university's audio properties, 90.3 KRNU and the KRNU2 webstream.
+A full-time faculty member since 1986, Alloway began his teaching career at the University of Nebraska–Lincoln as an adjunct professor in broadcasting courses in the late 1970s.
+He taught the college's sports broadcasting course for 30 years and was a member of the steering committee that developed the college’s major in Sports Media and Communication.

 Prior to joining the faculty, Alloway worked for KFOR Radio in Lincoln from 1972-1984 (part-time through college and then full-time upon graduation) as an announcer, producer, promotions director and operations manager.
 He worked as an account executive and broadcast producer for the Lincoln advertising firm of Bailey Lewis & Associates (now Bailey Lauerman) from 1984-1986.
 He also worked for the Lincoln cable television franchise as a sports play-by-play announcer for area high school cablecasts from 1972-1981.

 Alloway is a free-lance voice-over and narration producer, and his voice is heard on a variety of commercials, documentaries and long-form narrations.

 Alloway was inducted into the Nebraska Broadcasters Association Hall of Fame in 2022 to recognize his career and service to the broadcasting industry.
 And in 2023, the Broadcasters Association presented him with the Chairman's Award in thanks for his years of service hosting the governor's monthly radio call-in show.

 Alloway and his wife, Shelley, have three grown children and one grandchild, all of whom live in Lincoln.